 Silver dollars with the Draped Bust design were struck on planchets made from a composition of 89.24% silver and 10.76% copper, the regular alloy at that time for all silver denominations.
 The coins have a standard weight of 26.96 grams (416 grains) and have a diameter of approximately 39.5 millimeters.
-As a result of the more or less primitive circumstances in which these pieces were produced, variations are certainly possible, if not common.
+As a result of the somewhat primitive circumstances in which these pieces were produced, slight variations are possible.

 Production quality for these large and heavy silver coins varies greatly.
 Most Draped Bust Dollars will show weakness in one or more spots, in particular the centers of both sides and the obverse stars.
-Adjustment marks, applied by the Mint before striking, are often seen, but usually do not detract from the value.
-Most coins will exhibit wear from circulation, although a few uncirculated pieces are known of every issue, most frequently for those dated 1800.
+Adjustment marks made by the Mint to adjust the planchet weight before striking remain common, and usually do not detract from the value.